apache/rocketmq-streams/README.md

 ```shell
 sh bin/mqadmin updateTopic -c DefaultCluster -t sourceTopic -r 8 -w 8 -n 127.0.0.1:9876
 ```

-NOTE: the default clusterName is DefaultCluster in this quick-start doc, changes with your RocketMQ cluster.
+    NOTE: the default clusterName is DefaultCluster in this quick-start doc, changes it with your RocketMQ cluster.

 * add your stream processing code, follow is the example. more example is [here](./example/src/main/java/org/apache/rocketmq/streams/examples).
 ```java